-Claribel Spurling, 57, (1875-1940) was a teacher, headmistress, college warden, playwright, writer of children’s stories and super-codebreaker in the Great War – “said to be the only person who scored 100% in a supposedly impossible test set for potential new recruits”.
+Claribel Spurling, 57, (1875-1940) was a teacher, headmistress, college warden, playwright, writer of children’s stories and super-codebreaker in the Great War – “said to be the only person who scored 100% in a supposedly impossible test set for potential new recruits” for the London based codebreaking team, the precursor of the Bletchley operation of WW2.
 A leader with brains to match.
 Perhaps most importantly an important driver of facilities for women at Manchester University and then as Warden of Crosby Hall, the Hall of Residence for University Women, in Chelsea.
 She is the most likely person to have organised this table of high fliers, Lady Rhondda also being Hon.
 Treasurer of Crosby Hall.
-Claribel has been a favourite find of mine in all this exploration.
+Claribel has been a favourite find of mine in all this exploration – perhaps we have a mutual penchant for puzzling.

 WHAT’S ON HER MIND?